-The Town of Mono would like to remind everyone of what to do if someone is hunting on your property without permission, trespassing, or if there is reason to suspect poaching:
+The Town of Mono would like to remind everyone about what to do if someone is hunting on your property without permission, trespassing, or if there is reason to suspect poaching.

 What do I do if someone is hunting on my property without my permission?